ovokpus/PostAssist/docs/VERCEL_DEPLOYMENT_GUIDE.md

 ## 🎯 **Deployment Overview**

-This guide walks you through deploying the PostAssist frontend to Vercel and connecting it to your Railway backend, creating a complete full-stack AI application.
+This guide documents the successful deployment of PostAssist frontend to Vercel and provides instructions for replicating or updating the deployment.

 ### **🏗️ Architecture After Deployment**
 ```